LASERS VS LEDS HAIR GROWTH TREATMENTS: WHICH IS BETTER?

 According to the Swedish Laser Medical Society, 680 nm is the optimal wavelength of light for reaching and stimulating hair follicle cells.
 Since lasers deliver light at one specified wavelength, they can be targeted specifically for this wavelength.

-Because LEDs are neither monochromatic nor coherent, they cannot target this very specific wavelength and their beams do not actually reach the hair follicle.
+Because LEDs are neither monochromatic nor coherent, they cannot target this very specific wavelength.
+Their beams do not actually reach the hair follicle.
 This makes them therapeutically useless when it comes to hair restoration.

 However, it’s important to note that Theradome is the only LPT/LLLT device that delivers the ideal wavelength of 680 nm!
-Every other LPT/LLLT device uses cheap lasers that are used for DVD’s and CD’s, and they are not medical grade lasers as they are used for the consumer electronics industry and NOT for hair growth.
+Every other LPT/LLLT device uses cheap lasers that are used for DVD’s and CD’s.
+They are not medical grade lasers as they are used for the consumer electronics industry and NOT for hair growth.

 Theradome, however, creates its own lasers right here in Silicon Valley, California specifically to deliver 680 nm wavelengths.